MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 For streaming use cases, the data in the raw zone should sometimes be stored as an aggregated dataset.
 For example, data is ingested via a message bus such as Azure Event Hub.
 It's then aggregated via a real-time processing engine such as Azure Stream Analytics or Spark Streaming before it's stored in the data lake.

 As this layer usually stores the largest amount of data, consider using lifecycle management to reduce long-term storage costs.
-At the time of writing ADLS gen2 supports moving data to the cool access tier either programmatically or through a lifecycle management policy.
+At the time of writing Azure Data Lake Storage Gen2 supports moving data to the cool access tier either programmatically or through a lifecycle management policy.
 The policy defines a set of rules that run once a day and can be assigned to the account, filesystem, or folder level.

 >[!TIP]
 >Enterprises need to think about scenarios where they might need to rebuild an analytics platform from scratch and should always consider the most granular data they would require to rebuild downstream read data stores.

-## Enriched zone (data lake two)
+## Enriched zone or data lake two

 The next layer can be thought of as a filtration zone that removes impurities but may also involve enrichment.

 Typical activities found in this layer are schema and data type definition, removal of unnecessary columns, and application of cleaning rules whether it be validation, standardization, harmonization.
 Enrichment processes may also combine data sets to further improve the value of insights.

 The organization of this zone is more business driven rather than by source system.
 Typically, it might be a folder per department or project.
-Some might consider this zone a staging zone that's normally permissioned by the automated jobs that run against it.
-Should data analysts or scientists need access to the data in this form, they can be granted read-only access only.
+Some consider this zone a staging zone where you grant permissions only to the automated jobs that run against it. if data analysts or scientists need access to the data in this form, you can grant them read-only access only.

-The enriched zone follows the same hierarchical directory structure as the raw zone and resides in either the general folder, for *confidential or below*, or *sensitive* personal information folder for each **data integration** * folder on data lake two.
+The enriched zone follows the same hierarchical directory structure as the raw zone and is located in either the general folder, for *confidential or below*, or *sensitive* personal data folder for each **data integration** * folder on data lake two.

 ### Enriched directory layout